hhanif/FileSystem/README.md

 # FileSystem
 This is a in-memory filesystem built in JavaScript.

-Please note: There are two files in this repository, one is the main file_system.js file which is my official submission.
+Please note: There are two files in this repository, one is the main FileSystem.js file which is my official submission.
-There is a second file called file_system_extended which includes my attempts at the other extension options (Copying files/directories, supporting reading and writing file contents as a stream of bytes, and walking through all the recursive contents of a directory).
+There is a second file called FileSystem_extended which includes my attempts at the other extension options (Copying files/directories, supporting reading and writing file contents as a stream of bytes, and walking through all the recursive contents of a directory).
 I did not include these extensions in my official submission as I did not have enough time to thoroughly test these functions but still wanted to display my efforts at attempting them.

-To run this program, please first install node, then use the following command: node file_system.js
+To run this program, please first install node, then use the following command: node FileSystem.js

 Running the command will start a shell-like program with a command line interface where you can run the following commands: cd - change directory